grame-cncm/faustcourse/session2/Lesson 6.md

 ## Lesson 6: Faust programs

 In this lesson we will see in more details how faust programs are organized.
-Most of the programs we have seen so far where made of very few lines of code.
-But for larger programs we want to structure our code.
+Most of the programs we have seen so far were made of a very few lines of code.
+But for larger programs we want to better structure our code.

 ### Programs and Statements